Quanoom/System/README.md

 #### COMPONENTS :
 - PIC18F452
-- REAL TIME CLOCK RTC MAX6902(spi protocol)
+- REAL TIME CLOCK RTC MAX6902(SPI protocol)
 - PUSH BUTTON * 2.

 #### Notice:
-In order to set the current date & time you have to change the the array (bytes in the definitions.h) to the current date & time.
+In order to set the current date & time you have to change the array (bytes in the definitions.h) to the current date & time.

 #### Contributions :
 Contributions are welcomed, you can add new features like :